- Oops!Something went wrong.Please try again later.

-Every investor in Roku, Inc. (NASDAQ:ROKU) should be aware of the most powerful shareholder groups.
-Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
+The big shareholder groups in Roku, Inc. (NASDAQ:ROKU) have power over the company.
+Generally speaking, as a company grows, institutions will increase their ownership.
+Conversely, insiders often decrease their ownership over time.
 Warren Buffett said that he likes "a business with enduring competitive advantages that is run by able and owner-oriented people."
 So it's nice to see some insider ownership, because it may suggest that management is owner-oriented.

-With a market capitalization of US$18b, Roku is rather large.
+With a market capitalization of US$46b, Roku is rather large.
 We'd expect to see institutional investors on the register.
 Companies of this size are usually well known to retail investors, too.
-In the chart below, we can see that institutional investors have bought into the company.
-Let's take a closer look to see what the different types of shareholder can tell us about Roku.
+Our analysis of the ownership of the company, below, shows that institutions are noticeable on the share registry.
+We can zoom in on the different ownership groups, to learn more about Roku.

 What Does The Institutional Ownership Tell Us About Roku?